-A given SLIP or PPP link can be set up so that one system always initiates the connection (by dialing the other system), or it can be set up so that either system can initiate the connection.
+A given SLIP or PPP link can be set up so that one system always initiates the connection (by dialing the other system), or so that either system can initiate the connection.
 In the case of a client-server connection, the client usually initiates the connection by dialing the server.
 However, the connection can be bi-directional as well.
 In the case of a connection between two networks, you can either choose one system to initiate connection, or allow either system to initiate the connection as needed.